syedadeel2/G-PHP/README.md

 ### Development

 Want to contribute?
-G-PHP is open for improvements feel free to create the Pull Request to help the community greater.
+G-PHP is open to improvements, so feel free to create a Pull Request to help the community become greater.

-### Contact
-Feel free to ask any question by emailing me at syedadeel2@gmail.com

 License
 ----